Prenatal Exercise - Heart Healthy Tips for Safe Exercise while PregnantJan 09, 2020

 Start with your knees a little wider than hip-width apart.
 Bring your toes to touch behind you, your hands on your hips and rest your bum on your heels to start.

 Inhale to expand, then exhale to engage your core using pursed lips and your best core cue as you lift your bum away from your heels and come up to a kneeling position (see photo).
 Inhale as you lower back down.
 Repeat 10x and do 1-2 sets/per day.

 Hovering is also a great restorative exercise postpartum.
 I generally recommend adding this exercise back in at around week 5 or 6 and you can modify the width of your knees depending on how you feel.

-The side lying birth position is one of the best in terms of preserving the perineum.
-It can also be used to slow things down if labor is progressing really quickly.
+The side-lying birth position is one of the best in terms of preserving the perineum.
+It can also be used to slow things down if labour is progressing really quickly.
 You can be fully on your side or you can prop yourself up with pillows or the bed to angle your body slightly and get gravity helping out a bit too.

 Lie on your side with both knees bent and ensure you have a gentle curve in your low back so your pelvis is in or as close to neutral as possible.

 Inhale to expand, then exhale to engage your core using pursed lips and your best core cue as you lift the top leg up.
 Inhale as you lower back down.